filiph/filiphnet/src/flutter-performance/pages/020 Performance speed efficiency.md

 If you were running a weather forecast simulation in the 1960s, you didn't care how usable or unusable the computer got while it was processing — because the simulation was probably the only program running.
 You just patiently waited.

 Today, though, most computing is different.
-You expect your pocket computer to update a multi-megapixel screen at least 60 times per second while it's also decoding an animated gif meme on the background.
+You expect your pocket computer to update a multi-megapixel screen at least 60 times per second while it's also decoding an animated gif meme in the background.
 Most computation comes in very short bursts between frames, not in multi-minute batches.

 This is why we also need to talk about jank.

 ## Jank

-In computing, "jank" means perceptible pause in the smooth rendering of an app's user interface.[^jank_videogames] If your app renders at 60 frames per second, and then suddenly freezes for a moment, that's jank.
+In computing, "jank" is a word for a perceptible pause in the smooth rendering of an app's user interface.[^jank_videogames] If your app renders at 60 frames per second, and then suddenly freezes for a moment, that's jank.

 [^jank_videogames]: Don't confuse with the meaning of "jank" in videogames, where it's about game mechanics that break immersion or disrupt play.

 Technically speaking, jank isn't a "bug", in the traditional sense.
-The app still works — it just isn't rendering as smoothly as we'd like to.
+The app still works — it just isn't rendering as smoothly as we'd like it to.
 But jank _can_ lead to user error, and it definitely leads to frustration and the perception of low quality.

-That's why any discussion about performance must include jank.
-We're not in the 1980s anymore.
-Our tools and our thinking sometimes haven't caught up to this new reality, though.
-Many people on the internet stress over the wrong kind of performance.
-They write and publish benchmarks as if we were all still living in the mainframe days.
+Our tools and our thinking sometimes haven't caught up to this new reality — but jank is a real problem and we'll spend a significant part of the book learning how to avoid it.
+We're not in the mainframe days anymore.

 ## Perception

+Jank is when the app objectively, measurably freezes.
+But there exists a subtler, less concrete, more "fluffy" kind of performance problem — the _user perception_ of sluggish performance.

-But it gets deeper than just jank.
-In one of the later chapters of this book, we'll talk about the _perception_ of performance.
-Because it's absolutely possible to have a performant app that feels sluggish.
-And it's also possible to have an app with occasional, well-placed jank that nevertheless feels snappy and smooth.
+I dedicate a whole chapter to this idea but for now, let's just say that it's absolutely possible to have a fast, efficient, jank-free app that nevertheless feels sluggish.
+And it's also possible to have an app with occasional, well-placed jank that feels snappy and smooth.

 Perception, in this case, is _everything._